ChenMetanoia/CARec/README.md

 # CollabAlignment

-This this the anonymous repository for the KDD 2024 submitted paper **Collaborative Alignment for Recommendation**
+This this the anonymous repository for the submitted paper **Collaborative Alignment for Recommendation**

 ## Requirements